Green Apples – Apple Inc’s new solar farms May 21, 2012Posted by Maury Markowitz in solar.

 Click that star and a small black-background pop-up appears in the upper right.
 Click on “Zoom to PVWatts”.
 This takes you to the actual heart of the PVWatts system.
 Selecting the weather station (the star) feeds the last 20 years of sun angles, clouds, snow cover and everything else you can think of into this page, where you can run calculations.

 For reasons I’ll never understand, PVWatts defaults to a 4.0 kW system, which is dumb.
 Change that “DC Rating box” to 1.
+What you’re doing is base-lining everything to a 1 kW system, which is what everyone does.
 The next box is another oddity, PVWatts says you’ll lose about 23% of all the energy before it gets out of the system.
+I’m sure this was true in the 1990s when they wrote this app, but it isn’t any longer.
 My tiny system on my garage is losing only about 18%, and large systems are even lower, around 15%.
 This bit of frugality on PVWatt’s part is well known and often commented on.
 So change it to 0.85.

 If you read the Apple article carefully, you’ll notice “These sites use high-efficiency solar cells and an advanced solar tracking system”.
 So in PVWatts, change the “Array Type” to “2-Axis Tracking”.